Trump Undercuts Health Experts — Again — in Schools Debate

 "His rhetorical style is nothing like what would be necessary for him to push back.
 And it’s unclear how much he could push back without being removed,” he said.

-AP writers Jeff Amy in Atlanta, Susan Montoya Bryan in New Mexico and Michelle Price in Nevada contributed.
 Stobbe reported from New York.
+Associated Press writers Jeff Amy in Atlanta, Susan Montoya Bryan in New Mexico and Michelle Price in Nevada contributed to this report.